bcgov/psa-job-store/README.md

 There instances of `any` types in the codebase.
 Improving type safety by replacing these with proper interfaces or type definitions would enhance code maintainability and reduce potential runtime errors.

+### Windows development environment

+Local development on Windows machines was done in Windows environment.
+To improve consistency with the development experience on MacOS, it is recommended to move the project into WSL.

 ### Documentation todo

 - verify developer.md deployment info